BlerifyPlatform/identity-contracts/DidSpecs.md

 #### _forTime_ query string parameter

-Given a `forTime` query string it **defines a timewindow where all returned keys in the DID document were set to be valid since `forTime` up to the latest change**; in plain terms it returns all coincidences where `forTime =< validTo` for each event `DIDAttributeChanged` and `DIDDelegateChanged` from [DID Registry](./contracts/identity/didRegistry/DIDRegistry.sol)
+Given a `forTime` query string it **defines a time window where all returned keys in the DID document were set to be valid since `forTime` up to the latest change**; in plain terms it returns all coincidences where `forTime =< validTo` for each event `DIDAttributeChanged` and `DIDDelegateChanged` from [DID Registry](./contracts/identity/didRegistry/DIDRegistry.sol)

 For this case the `versionId` attribute is a **block range** starting from the minimum block number where events `DIDAttributeChanged` and `DIDDelegateChanged` (from [DID Registry](./contracts/identity/didRegistry/DIDRegistry.sol)) accomplish the condition `forTime =< validTo` up to the last block number where changes were made to the DID document.